commonmark/commonmark-java/README.md

 #### Use a visitor to process parsed nodes

+After the source text has been parsed, the result is a tree of nodes.
+That tree can be modified before rendering, or just inspected without
+rendering:

 ```java
 Node node = parser.parse("Example\n=======\n\nSome more text");
 WordCountVisitor visitor = new WordCountVisitor();